 Susan Cayouette, Ed.D., is Co-Director of Emerge.
 Susan has been a group leader and clinical supervisor at Emerge for 28 years and a mental health clinician for 15 years.
 She has lectured around the United States and in four countries on work with victims and abusers, and she has authored articles on women who work with batterers, lesbians who batter, and the connections between battering and substance abuse.
 Susan also currently leads an ongoing group at Emerge.

 Teresa Martinez coordinates Emerge’s Latino program.
-She co-leads an ongoing group, an intake group, and a parenting education group for men.
+She co-leads an ongoing group and an intake group.

 Erika Robinson, Ed.M. has been a domestic abuse specialist serving batterer intervention programs in Massachusetts for over 12 years.
-She currently co-leads three ongoing and one intake group at Emerge as well as co-leading the fatherhood group.
+She currently co-leads two ongoing and one intake group at Emerge.
 Before coming to Emerge, Erika provided counseling and advocacy services for battered women through the Concord, MA police department.

 If you would like to speak to any of the above faculty, contact our office by phone at (617) 547-9879 or by e-mail.